 As I take a bite he asks, "You like it?"

-Even with three “r”s on the delicious, “It’s salty” is the only polite response I can muster.
+Even though I've noticed his van's three "r"s on the word for "delicious," I mutter the only polite response I can muster: "It's salty."

-While mighty Amsterdam is just a 20-minute train ride away, cute Haarlem provides a more comfy base and a more genteel experience.
-For half the price of a simple Amsterdam hotel, the tourist office can set you up in the home of a charming Haarlem family.
+While mighty Amsterdam is just a 20-minute train ride away, cute Haarlem, with its Dutch masters feel, provides a more comfy base and a more genteel experience.

-Amsterdam’s Anne Frank wrote her story in a world-famous diary and long lines of visitors wait daily to pay a visit to her house.
-Haarlem’s Corrie ten Boom shared an equally inspirational story in her book, The Hiding Place, telling how her family courageously hid Jews from the Nazis until the inevitable day came when the Gestapo knocked on their door, too.
-A visit to Corrie’s home in Haarlem is as intimate as reminiscing with her family.
+Amsterdam's Anne Frank wrote her story in a world-famous diary and visitors must book well in advance to visit to her house.
+Haarlem's Corrie ten Boom shared an equally inspirational story in her book, The Hiding Place, telling how her family courageously hid Jews from the Nazis until the inevitable day came when the Gestapo knocked on their door, too.
+A visit to Corrie's home in Haarlem costs only a suggested donation and is as intimate as reminiscing with her family.

-Amsterdam’s Rijksmuseum has a large collection of great Dutch masters.
-Haarlem fills a 17th-century pensioner’s house with a small, delightful collection of the quintessential Dutch master: local boy Frans Hals.
+Amsterdam's Rijksmuseum has a sprawling collection of great Dutch masters.
+Haarlem, however, fills a 17th-century pensioner's house with a small, delightful collection of the quintessential Dutch master: local boy Frans Hals.

-Tent-like market stalls lead to red brick guildhalls.
-And above it all rises the Grote Kerk (Great Church).
+On the Grote Markt, tent-like market stalls lead to red brick guildhalls.
+And above it all rises St. Bavo Church, better known locally as the Grote Kerk (Great Church).
 Like most medieval churches, it was built facing east toward Jerusalem.
-But once inside, all eyes turn to the west wall, where its pipe organ, an Oz-like tower of musical power, reaches nearly a hundred feet to the ceiling.
-Cupids swing from the largest of 5,000 pipes while gilded angelic trumpeters seem stuck in an 18th-century game of Statue Maker.
+But once inside, all eyes turn to the western end, where its pipe organ, an Oz-evoking tower of musical power, reaches nearly a hundred feet to the ceiling.
+Cupids swing from the largest of 5,068 pipes while gilded angelic trumpeters seem stuck in an 18th-century game of Statue Maker.
 Mozart trilled here.

-Haarlem’s Grote Markt (Market Square) cheers me with a festival of flowers, bright bolts of cloth, evangelical cheese pushers, and warm, gooey stroopwafels.
+Mondays and Saturdays are market days on Haarlem's Grote Markt — a cheerful festival of flowers, bright bolts of cloth, evangelical cheese pushers, and warm, gooey stroopwafels.
 The carillon clangs with an out-of-tune sweetness only a medieval church clock tower can possess.
 Savoring the merry dissonance, and taking tiny Amsterdam-style bites of my Rotterdam herring, I wander deeper into the market, happy that Jos is piling chopped onion on herring, contributing to the amazing ambience of this scene.

-Under high-stepping gables and yawning awnings, the square bustles expertly with the same commercial game it’s practiced for centuries…just as it did in 350-year-old paintings by Frans Hals.
-A noisy traffic circle in the 1960s, the now car-free area has become the town’s social and psychological hub, the civic living room.
+Under high-stepping gables and yawning awnings, the square bustles just as it did in 350-year-old paintings.
+As it has been for centuries, it's the town's social and psychological hub, the civic living room.
 Dodging flower-laden one-speeds, I feel like part of the family here.
-I’m immersed in Holland — with raw-herring breath.
+I'm immersed in Holland — with raw-herring breath.